 Nicki Minaj Dances Topless In Her Bathroom In Sexy, Fun Video

-We’ve officially found Lil Uzi Vert’s biggest fan —And, it’s none other than Nicki Minaj!
+We’ve officially found Lil Uzi Vert’s biggest fan — And, it’s none other than Nicki Minaj!
 The female rapper loved his latest track, ‘The Way Life Goes’ so much that she danced topless to it in a new video!
 You’ve got to see this!

 Lil Uzi Vert‘s music just got the official stamp of approval from industry vet, Nicki Minaj, 32.
 And, that’s not all.
 The young rapper, 23, even received the sexiest compliment from Nicki when she posted a sexy video where she rapped his new hit, “The Way Life Goes”…. while topless.
 Nicki danced around a bathroom with her long two-toned pink and blonde hair covering her bare breasts.
 At one point, she got so into the song that she had to conceal her breasts with her hand.
 Watch the full video, above!